Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

 Such an assumption is motivated by the fact that the binning procedure of the inconclusive outcomes naturally arises in DIQKD protocols whose security is based on two-outcome Bell inequalities, both in one-way protocols~\cite{WAP20} and two-way protocols based on advantage distillation~\cite{TLR20}.
 As a consequence, the upper bound determined by us applies to all such protocols or, generally speaking, to any protocol in which the parties decide to deterministically bin their data before performing any other operations, also ones requiring two-way communication.
 Importantly, the binning is performed not only to test the Bell-violation, but also in the key-generation rounds.

-Still, note that the binning procedure does not change the nature of the protocol, which remains $(2,3,3,3)$ or $(2,2,3,3)$ depending whether or not, respectively, Bob uses an extra setting for the key distillation.
+Still, note that the binning procedure does not change the nature of the protocol, which remains $2333$ or $2233$ depending whether or not, respectively, Bob uses an extra setting for the key distillation.
 This is because any \emph{preprocessing} of the data, an example of which is binning, is performed by the parties \emph{after} they record their strings of outcomes, which include also the $\varnothing$-events and are all correlated with the string in hands of Eve.
 Therefore, the decomposition \eqref{eq:CC_constr} of the CC attack must be valid before binning (or any preprocessing) and, hence, the maximal local weight allowed within the attack, $q^\cL$, remains to be given by Eq.~\eqref{eqs:local_weight_lossy}.

-After determining the local weight, subsequent calculations of the upper bound on the key rate depend only on the tripartite correlation $p_\sub{ABE}(a,b,e|\xk,\yk)$ conditioned on Alice and Bob choosing the key settings $\xk$ and $\yk$ that includes also the eavesdropper Eve performing the CC attack.
+After determining the local weight, subsequent calculations of the upper bound on the key rate depend only on the tripartite correlation $\p{ABE}(a,b,e|\xk,\yk)$ conditioned on Alice and Bob choosing the key settings $\xk$ and $\yk$ that includes also the eavesdropper Eve performing the CC attack.
 In order to write down this correlation, we first notice that whenever Alice and/or Bob record $\varnothing$, this may only happen within the protocol rounds in which Eve distributes a local correlation (and knows perfectly every outcome), as whenever she distributes a nonlocal correlation Alice and Bob observe $\qAB$, which has perfect detection efficiency.
-Consequently, the rows and columns (3-5) in Tab.~\eqref{eqs:table_abe_loss} contain only non-zero diagonal elements.
+Consequently, the entries in the rows (2-5) of Tab.~\eqref{eqs:table_abe_loss} stated below contain only non-zero diagonal elements.

-On the other hand, the probability that both Alice and Bob register a \emph{conclusive} outcome, which we label by the variables $\tilde{a},\tilde{b} \in \{0, 1\}$, and Eve has no knowledge about the result (having distributed a nonlocal correlation) reads:
+In particular, the probability that both Alice and Bob register a \emph{conclusive} outcome, which we label by the variables $\tilde{a},\tilde{b} \in \{0, 1\}$, and Eve has no knowledge about the result (having distributed a nonlocal correlation) reads:

-where $p_\sub{E}(?)=1-q^\cL$ is just the probability of Eve distributing a non-local correlation, while
+where $\p{E}(?)=q^\cNL=1-q^\cL$ is just the probability of Eve distributing a non-local correlation, while

-is the lossless correlation producing conclusive outcomes and we used the simplified notation $\mathsf{Q}_{ab} = \mathsf{Q}_{ab}^{\xk \yk}$.
+is the lossless correlation producing conclusive outcomes, and we used the simplified notation $\mathsf{Q}_{ab} = \mathsf{Q}_{ab}^{\xk \yk}$.